UniversalPropositions/UP-1.0/UP_German/README.txt

 Reflexive pronouns are specifically marked up the German UD.
 We use this markup to ensure that no reflexive pronouns take any semantic roles.

+Known issues:
+- A current problem is posed by German "Abtönungspartikel" like "doch", "ja", "schon", "mal" etc. Our current practice is to label these as "AM-DIS" whenever possible.
+We need to find good guidelines for their annotation.